 In order to help you begin to live out the steps towards your goals, it is important for you to take them out of your head and write them down.
 Writing down your goals makes them a declaration to yourself, and it allows them to be tangible, making you accountable to yourself for them.
 Writing your goals down also allows you to keep better track of progress; it also allows you to review and refine your plans.

-Helpful tip is to block out two 1-hour session with yourself a week on the same day at the same time every week.
+A helpful tip is to block out two 1-hour sessions with yourself a week on the same day at the same time every week.
 Use this time to work on your plans, by doing so for a month or two you will have built the discipline to make this a positive habit.

-It is also advisable to share your goals with someone else, whom you trust and whose opinion you value.
-Studies show that we are more likely to act to fulfil our goals if we have a support system that will keep us accountable to fulfil what we have set out to do.
+It is also advisable to share your goals with someone else, whom you trust, and whose opinion you value.
+Studies show that we are more likely to act to fulfill our goals if we have a support system that will keep us accountable to fulfill what we have set out to do.

 Now you are ready to start.
 Use the goal setting template provided here to get you on your way.

-At iQ Academy, we are committed to help you go beyond possibility.
-If you have any suggestion or comments don’t hesitate to mail us your feedback and remember to follow us on social media and subscribe to our newsletter for more helpful and interesting articles.
+At iQ Academy, we are committed to helping you go beyond possibility.
+If you have any suggestions or comments don’t hesitate to mail us your feedback and remember to follow us on social media.